HappyFrowl/documentation/Networking.md

 - `/etc/hosts`
     - Hosts file.
+    - Local hostnames and IPs.
     - Essentially a simplified local DNS.
     - Add an IP with a name here, and you can ping that name.

-- `/etc/hosts`
-    - Local hostnames and IPs.

 - `/etc/resolv.conf`
-    - File containing the IP address of one or more DNS servers
+    - This file contains the IP of the DNS server(s).
-    - Set DNS name server to perform DNS queries.
     - This cannot be modified when using DHCP.

 - `/etc/nsswitch`
     - Name service switch
-    - File containing a couple different configurations
+    - This file specifies the order of host name resolution mechanisms
         - Specifies which name servers are looked up and in what order.
-    - The ‘hosts’ section is most important:
+    - The `hosts` section is most important:
         - First, it looks in `/etc/hosts`, then DNS.

 - `getent hosts`